 What is Naturopathic Medicine?

 Naturopathic medicine is a medical profession that has moved to the forefront of health-care innovation in North America and elsewhere in the world.
-It's no wonder then, that this medicine can be offered online so as to allow patients the opportunity to experience top-quality medicine from the comfort of their homes.
+It's no wonder then, that this medicine can be offered in-person as well as online, so as to allow patients the opportunity to experience top-quality medicine from the comfort of their homes.

 Focusing on prevention and using natural substances and treatments, naturopathic doctors support and stimulate the body’s ability to heal itself.
 The naturopathic approach is comprehensive, integrating scientific knowledge with several well-established alternative therapeutic systems (modalities), including: